 This cabin at this size with just a few tweaks I selected from their options price list places this fully finished home, all in, at $48,240.
 Place that on your $5,000-$10,000 lot on top of a $5,000 slab foundation and you pay a total of $58,000 for a turn-key brand new home you’ve customized.
 To make it even more appealing, there are now companies, such as Light Stream which offer financing for your little home.

 What if you are low income with bad credit?

 Maybe you’re reading this and you feel like “Hey, I don’t have $40,000-$60,000 to spend, and my credit is so far in the toilet that I couldn’t get a loan for $5 let alone $60,000.
 Guess what, there are options for you as well.
 Earthbag construction is another option for building your tiny home, and much less expensive than other methods of building.
 In this series, you can view the simple construction of an earthbag home from start to finish.

 It is estimated that you can build an earthbag home for approximately $16 per square ft.
 Therefore, if you were to build one in the same 14’x40′ footprint as the Cumberland cabin above, it would cost you roughly $10,300 give or take.
-The more natural and recycled materials you use, the more work you can do yourself with the help of volunteers, or low-cost labor, the more you can bring down that price. $10,000 to build the home on a $5,000 lot brings your total price to just $15,300.
+The more natural and recycled materials you use and the more work you can do yourself with the help of volunteers or low-cost labor will bring down that price. $10,000 to build the home on a $5,000 lot brings your total price to just $15,300.
 Also, you can check out my cheap tiny house post HERE for even more options.

 Its at least worth considering